‘Cash Me Outside’ Girl Twitter Post Raise Questions About Dropping Out Of School

 — Danielle Bregoli (@DanielIeBregoli) March 1, 2017

-The teen even mentioned that she have dreams of becoming a registered nurse, but her new found fame may have sent her career in another direction.
-After appearing on the Dr. Phil Show, she went to a program and when she returned home, she was making headlines for the catchphrase: “Cash Me Outside How Bout Dah.”
+The teen even mentioned that she has dreams of becoming a registered nurse, but her newfound fame may have sent her career in another direction.
+After appearing on Dr. Phil, she went to a program and when she returned home, she was making headlines for the catchphrase “Cash Me Outside How Bout Dah.”

-However, on Tuesday, February 28, Bregoli’s Twitter post stunned fans after she posted several pictures of herself with a caption that read: “Who needs school when you’re rich.”
+However, on Tuesday, February 28, Bregoli’s Twitter post stunned fans after she posted several pictures of herself with a caption that read, “Who needs school when you’re rich.”

 The “Cash Me Outside” girl photos depicted her holding two iPhones, showcasing her gold teeth, and counting money.